firebase/firebase-js-sdk/docs-devsite/vertexai-preview.generationconfig.md

 ## GenerationConfig.responseMimeType

 Output response mimetype of the generated candidate text.
-Supported mimetype: `text/plain`<!-- -->: (default) Text output. `application/json`<!-- -->: JSON response in the candidates.
+Supported mimetypes: - `text/plain`<!-- -->: (default) Text output. - `application/json`<!-- -->: JSON response in the candidates.
 The model needs to be prompted to output the appropriate response type, otherwise the behavior is undefined.
 This is a preview feature.

 <b>Signature:</b>